 a literal-constant, it matches only that literal constant

 > (match 4 ['four 1] ["four" 2] [#true 3] [4 "hello world"])

 a variable, it matches any value, and it is associated with this value during the evaluation of the body of the corresponding match clause

 (structure-name pattern1 ... patternn), it matches only a structure-name structure, assuming its field values match pattern1, ..., patternnObviously, matching an instance of posn with a pattern is just like matching a cons pattern.
-Note though, how the pattern uses posn for the pattern, not the name of the constructor.Matching also works for programmer-introduced structure type definitions:
+Note, though, how the pattern uses posn for the pattern, not the name of the constructor.Matching also works for our own structure type definitions:

 > (define-struct phone [area switch four]) > (match (make-phone 713 664 9993) [(phone x y z) (+ x y z)])

-11370Again, the pattern uses the name of the structure, phone, not that of the constructor.Finally, matching also works across several layers of data constructions:This match expression extracts the area code from a phone number in a list if the switch code is 664 and the last four digits are 9993.
+11370Again, the pattern uses the name of the structure, phone.Finally, matching also works across several layers of constructions:This match expression extracts the area code from a phone number in a list if the switch code is 664 and the last four digits are 9993.

 Let’s take a look at a second problem from Arbitrarily Large Data:

-Sample Problem: Design the function depth, which measures the number of layers surrounding Russian doll.
-Recall the corresponding data definition:
+Sample Problem Design the function depth, which measures the number of layers surrounding a Russian doll.
+Here is the data definition again: